Equality & Diversity

 Diversity is also valued within Metropolitan.
 We want to attract the best employees from all sections of society as the knowledge and skills that a diverse workforce gives us will help us to deliver the best services to our customers.
 We are proud of our thriving staff diversity networks and to be a recognised as one of the top 100 employers of lesbian, gay, bi-sexual and trans-gender people in the Stonewall index.

 All together different- our single equality scheme

-Our Single Equality Scheme entitled ‘All Together Different’ sets out our approach, objectives and actions in respect of equality and diversity for the next three years.
+Our Single Equality Scheme entitled ‘All Together Different’ sets out our approach, objectives and actions in respect of equality and diversity until 2015.